Safety Tips for Home Sellers

-- Underwatering – One the most common reasons a house plant can meet its untimely end – the article states “The most probable cause of droopy leaves is lack of moisture in the soil base,” says Horticulturalist Andrew Gaumond, of Petal Republic.
-“A moisture meter or probe—maybe even your fingers—are your best friends here to determine the moisture content around the base of the planter.
+One the most common reasons a house plant can meet its untimely end – the article states that “The most probable cause of droopy leaves is lack of moisture in the soil base,” says Horticulturalist Andrew Gaumond, of Petal Republic.
+“A moisture meter or probe or maybe even your fingers are your best friends.
+This will help you to determine the moisture content around the base of the planter.
 If it’s bone-dry, it’s clear your plant is in need of a good drink.”
 Another sign of underwatering is yellowing leaves.
-“Yellowing leaves that feel a little crisp to the touch and are also potentially curling is another telltale sign your plant is underwatered,” Gaumond says.”
+“Yellowing leaves that feel a little crisp to the touch…another tell tale sign that your plant is underwatered,” Gaumond says.”

-- Too Much Light – Like I said above – difficult little buggers.
+Like I said above – difficult little buggers.
 “A plant receiving too much light might draw its leaves down around the pot as it tries to get away from the light,” says Lisa Eldred Steinkopf of The Houseplant Guru.
 “It also may be discolored and appear bleached out.
-Plants can actually be sunburned, just like us, and it shows up as dead patches of brown tissue on the leaves.””
+Plants can actually be sunburned, just like us, and it shows up as dead patches of brown tissue on the leaves.”

-Keep these tips in mind and your plants will be back to their wonderfully happy, decorative, green selves again!
+Keep these tips in mind so your plants will be back to being their wonderfully happy, decorative, green selves again!

 Organization for the Common Pack Rat – Tips and Tricks to Declutter Your Kitchen

 We all feel it-the coming holiday.
-This is the time of year when the gifts, wrapping paper, and decorations are spread all over the house and everything seems cluttered.
-The kitchen is never an exception to this clutter during the holiday season.
+Wrapping paper and decorations are spread all over the house.
+The kitchen is a mess.
 From baking pies to family dinners, the kitchen can get crowded very quickly and we have too much around us.